tharnab/Project2/README.md

 # New Project

-This project was created for local
+This project was created for local machine.
+Created by Arnab Chakraborty.